dbcrossbar Guide

 - redshift: Authentication argument names may no longer include

-characters.
+-characters.
 I'm not even sure whether these are valid, but they won't work with the new scheme for parsing driver arguments.
-DriverArguments::from_cli_args
+DriverArguments::from_cli_argsnow takes an iterator instead of a slice.

 0.4.0-alpha.6 - 2020-05-22